Office of Student Accounts

 The University will produce Form 1098-T when the student has paid qualified charges within the tax year (from January 1 – December 31) OR for a semester occurring within the first 3-months of the new tax year.

-The University is NOT required to produce Form 1098-T if a student pays in a new tax year for qualified charges occurring in a prior tax year.
+- The student pays in a new tax year for qualified charges occurring in a prior tax year.
 For example, [student] pays their past-due fall 2020 balance in February 2021.
 The student may receive Form 1098-T for 2021, but not 2020.

 By default, forms are mailed by the CUNY 1098-T server on January 31st of each year.
 The School of Labor and Urban Studies strongly recommends paperless delivery, as this is a faster, safer and more secure than traditional mail.
-To go paperless, use the following navigation: Student Center > Campus Finances > View 1098-T, select “Grant Consent”
+Students can always access and print their 1098-T through CUNYfirst self-service:

 Need more help?
 Click here